 You can use the trial balance to note and correct any given arithmetic errors.

 The company will be able to compare the balances of the previous financial year to those of the current year.
-With such information, the company can be able to make an important decision concerning their company like the need to reduce expenses or increasing income.
+With such information, the company can be able to make an important decision concerning their company like the need to reduce expenses or increase income.

 Useful when preparing an Audit report

-Types of trial balance
+Types of Trial Balance